Answers to your commonly asked questions

 10. Chronic disease management

-During the Special Enrollment Period, after January 19, 2024, you may be able to shop for or make changes to your plan if you have had a qualifying life, including loss of health coverage, changes to your household like getting married or having a baby, or a change in residence.
+During the Special Enrollment Period, from January 16 to October 31, you may be able to shop for or make changes to your plan within 60 days of having a qualifying life event, including the loss of health coverage, changes to your household, a change in residence, or another event like becoming a U.S. citizen or a change in your income that may affect the coverage you quality for.
+For more information on qualifying life events, visit healthcare.gov.

-With the Affordable Care Act, the federal government created four categories of coverage to help people more easily compare plans from different health insurance companies: Bronze, Silver, Gold and Platinum.
+With the Affordable Care Act, the federal government created four metal levels, or categories of coverage, to help people more easily compare plans from different health insurance companies: Bronze, Silver, Gold and Platinum.
 Plans are assigned to one of these levels based on what percentage of the cost of health care services is covered by the health insurance company.

-All products cover the Essential Health Benefits (EHBs) set forth by the ACA, such as doctor visits, prescription drugs, X-rays and hospital stays.
-The major differences are in what you pay when you need these services and the monthly cost of the health plan.
+All products cover the Essential Health Benefits (EHBs) set forth by the ACA, such as doctor visits, prescription drugs, x-rays and hospital stays.
+The major differences are in what you pay when you receive these services and the monthly cost (the premium) of the health plan.

 HMO stands for Health Maintenance Organization.
-HMO health plans require you to select a primary care physician, or PCP who will be your main medical contact for routine care and to refer you to other in-network providers when needed for specialty care.
+HMO health plans typically require you to select a primary care provider, or PCP, to coordinate your care and to refer you to other providers when needed for specialty care.
+With a Jefferson Health Plans HMO plan, referrals are not required.
 Services are covered when you seek care from providers within the HMO network.
 If you go outside of the network for care, typically only emergency services are covered.

 Yes.
 All plans from Jefferson Health Plans cover mental health and substance abuse services.